LalaIAm/tarot-cline/memory-bank/progress.md

 - Dashboard integration tests (widgets, statistics, quick actions)
 - Authentication tests (login, logout, form validation)

+We've enhanced our testing strategy by:
+- Creating a custom getByData command for more consistent test selectors
+- Updating all test files to use this standardized selector pattern
+- Adding corresponding data-test attributes to React components
+- Ensuring tests are resilient to UI structure changes

-These tests help ensure that all components work well together and provide a smooth user experience.
+These improvements help ensure that all components work well together and provide a smooth user experience.
 We are now focusing on running these tests, identifying any issues, and fixing bugs or edge cases discovered during testing.

 The application now has:
 - End-to-end test coverage for all journaling features
-- Custom testing commands for authentication and data management
+- Custom testing commands for authentication, data management, and element selection
 - Test fixtures with sample data
 - Test suite organization by feature area
 - NPM scripts for running specific test categories
+- Standardized data-test attributes across components

 All the core journaling functionality is now in place and being thoroughly tested:
 - Rich text journal entries with mood selection and tagging